meryem0jerrai/Pomodoro/README.md

 3- Using event handlers to trigger actions when buttons are clicked or toggles are changed: In this case, the text box content is cleared if the toggle is checked.

-Next implemented step:
+Implemented steps:

-- The coutdown functionality should be implemented using a Timer control that ticks every second, updating the display.
+- The coutdown functionality is implemented using a Timer control that ticks every second, updating the display.

-- The stop/start toggle should start and stop the timer.
+- The stop/start toggle starts and stops the timer.

-- The reset button should set the timer back to the initial 25 minutes.
+- The reset button sets the timer back to the initial 25 minutes.

 Next steps: